BROOKHOUSE SCHOOLS KENYA

 - Images, audio and video recordings, including CCTV footage (video images);

 - Financial information;

-Other types of data we may collect, process and store, according to the school purposes, are: information related to health, criminal records and other sensitive information related to an individual.
-Information such as;
+Other types of data we may collect and process, according to the school purposes, are related to health condition, criminal records and other sensitive information related to an individual, such as:

 - Information about health status or provision of health care linked to a specific individual;

 - Criminal records linked to a specific individual;

 3. HOW WE COLLECT AND PROCESS PERSONAL DATA

 The School collects information in several ways, including:

 - From email and hand delivery paper documentation: including job applications, emails, invoices, letters, consent forms;